 Below are the ideas for the couples to lighten up the home in the right way;

 You should have some old glass bottles of soft drinks at home.
 It is time to recycle them.
 Keep these bottles in a line and now bring the long rope lights (single-color or multi-colored).
 Start placing a section of these string lights on the bottles one by one until you see a lot inside each bottle.

 Now connect this string light and watch the magic unfold.
 You can also bring string lights with multiple lighting modes that you can set to automatic or change from time to time.

-To add to the beauty, you can also use bottles with glass of different colors.
-This line of bottles can be placed on the porch, on the mantle or on a shelf in your living room.
+To add to the beauty, you can also use bottles with a glass of different colors.
+This line of bottles can be placed on the porch, on the mantle, or on a shelf in your living room.

 Paper bag luminaires

 It’s time to put those brown shopping bags to good use.
 Pierce the paper bag with a decorative punch or simply with a needle or pin.
 Place candles with batteries in each bag.

 Display them on the corner tables or on the floor to create a warm atmosphere in any room.
 For a dramatic effect, add more bags of this type and explore the designs made from the holes.